 - Popular Products: Kanab, Halle, and Stretch Zion

 - Pros: An extensive collection of sizes and colors; strong focus on sustainability

 - Cons: Not for those looking for technical outerwear

 Nowadays, Prana is probably the most eco-friendly out of all outdoor clothing brands on the market.
 The company uses materials such as RDS-certified down, recycled wool, and organic cotton.
 In addition, finding bluesign-approved fabric in their jackets is not a rarity.
-Another thing we really like about this brand is that most of its garments can be obtained in various sizes and colors.
+Another thing we like about this brand is that most garments can be obtained in various sizes and colors.

-One particular type of product Prana is really good at making is hiking pants.
+One particular type of product Prana is good at making is hiking pants.
 Their Stretch Zion pants, for example, provide its wearer with a truly excellent combo of performance and comfort.
 The classy colorways of these superb pants make them more than suitable for traveling and around-town use, but it’s the hiking where they truly excel.